sunnyRavindra/Botcat/README.md

    - https://www.docker.com/products/telepresence-for-docker/
 4. Pending Docker dockes (No need of going through the docker guide not much to learn from there)
    - https://docs.docker.com/config/daemon/start/
+5. Start Algorithms and practice some of it